 The Susan Phippen House of Giving

 The Susan Phippen House is an open meeting space where connections are made and collective knowledge is shared.
 We believe that collaboration across organizations and non-profits in Scituate will build a stronger community.
-To join our quarterly meetings or to schedule a meeting and use the space, please register your non-profit by clicking below.
+To join our bi-annual summits or to schedule a meeting and use the space, please register your non-profit by clicking below.
 A confirmation email will be sent with instructions on how to reserve the space.

 Remembering Susan Phippen